VincentVanlaer/StORM/docs/content/walkthrough.md

 See the [GYRE documentation](https://gyre.readthedocs.io/en/stable/ref-guide/stellar-models/gsm-file-format.html) for more details.
 Other formats can be transformed to this format using the [tomso python package](https://github.com/warrickball/tomso).
 This walkthrough will make use of one of the models used for testing StORM (the `test-model-tams.GSM` model).
-You can find this model in the `test-data` folder of the source release, or you can directly [download it]().
+You can find this model in the `test-data` folder of the source release.

 ## Running StORM